-A candidate director who meets the independence criteria of the applicable statutory provisions is presumed, until proven otherwise, to be independent.
-Where the Board of Directors submits to the General Meeting the nomination of an independent director who does not meet these criteria, it shall explain the reasons why it considers that the candidate is genuinely independent .
+The law contains the independence criteria for independent directors.
+Where the Board of Directors submits to the General Meeting the nomination of an independent director whose independence could be in doubt,, it shall explain the reasons why it considers that the candidate is genuinely independent.
+If no such doubt exists, the Board confirms having no indication of any element that would call the independence into question.